purthimishra1/purthimishra1/README.md

 <p align="justify">
 I'm a CSE undergrad specializing in Artificial Intelligence at PSIT, Kanpur 🎓.
 I’ve worked on real-world **NLP projects** like sentiment analysis and duplicate question detection 💬🤖.
-Currently, I'm learning **Frontend Development** 🌐 — building clean, responsive web UIs.
+Currently, I'm working on my development skills 🌐 — building clean, responsive web UIs.
 I'm passionate about blending intelligent systems with user-centric design and excited to keep exploring and creating impactful tech 🚀.
 </p>